QTools 8.1.2

 Attention

-The qutest.py script runner qutest.py command-line options have been expanded and changed.
+The qutest.py script runner qutest.py command-line options has been expanded and changed.
 Unfortunately, it was not possible to preserve the backwards compatibility with the earlier versions.
 This means that various Makefiles for building and running tests need to be updated.

 • added generation of test logs (feature required for safety certification efforts)